hmseeb/dark-owl/README.md

 Once the theme is installed, follow these steps to activate it:

 1. Click on the gear icon (⚙️) in the lower-left corner of the VSCode window.
+2. Click on themes.
-2. Select Dark Owl from the dropdown menu.
+3. Select Dark Owl from the dropdown menu.
-3. Choose any theme from the list of available themes.
+4. Choose any theme from the list of available themes.

 ## Customization